Bitcoin itself is not taxable. Why? Because it’s not fiat money.

 So, how is it that we’re talking about cryptocurrency taxes right now?
 Well, the government is excellent at finding ways to tax whatever income or wealth you accrue.
 And they’ve figured out legal ways to claim taxes on your cryptocurrency.

-Here’s how they’re doing that and how we can help you untangle your cryptocurrency taxes.
+Here’s how they’re doing that and how we can help you untangle your cryptocurrency taxes, and how to avoid an IRS crypto audit.

 How the U.S. Government Can Tax Your Cryptocurrency